eed3si9n/eed3si9n.com/original/gigahorse-010.md

 > Update: please use Gigahorse 0.1.1

 Gigahorse 0.1.0 is now released.
-It is an HTTP client for Scala with Async Http Client undernieth.
+It is an HTTP client for Scala with Async Http Client underneath.
 Please see [Gigahorse docs][1] for the details.
 Here's an example snippet to get the feel of the library.

 <scala>
 scala> import gigahorse._